Fathi Safwat Kirdar: Life

-He traveled to Istanbul for a summer trip and died there in July 1966.
+He travelled to Istanbul for a summer trip and died there in July 1966.

 Works

 Some famous works of Fathi Safwat are busts of King Faisal I, Jamil Sidqi Zahawi, King Ghazi of Iraq and Ali Mazloum and others.
-In painting, he was inclined to paint in watercolor, but he encouraged his students to paint all kinds.
+In painting, he was inclined to paint in watercolour, but he encouraged his students to paint all kinds.
 One of his most prominent sculptors was Muhammad Ghani.